When you make a logo with Tailor Brands Logo Maker you get access to the editor studio in which you can tweak and customize your logo.

-We’ve noticed that a lot of our users tend to have similar habits when tweaking their logos, and some of these habits go against design best practices.
+And, when looking at the studio, we’ve noticed that a lot of our users tend to have similar habits when tweaking their logos – some of which go against design best practices.

 Read on for Tom’s advice on 8 ways not to use the Tailor Brands logo editor, and what to do instead to create a logo that stands out.